rsdoiel/antenna/archives/2025/journalism_2025.16.md

 date: 2025-04-22, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated April 22 at 8:46 p.m.</em>
-Megan Timpane is using humor to unlock raw vulnerability and humanitarian connection.
+Megan Timpane is using humor to unlock raw vulnerability and human connection.
 UCLA School of Theater, Film and Television alumnus Timpane was diagnosed with stage 3 Hodgkin&#8217;s lymphoma a year after her graduation.

 <br>